appstract/laravel-bootstrap-components/README.md

 Easily use bootstrap components as Laravel components.
 Requires Laravel 5.4+

 At this moment only Bootstrap 4 is supported.
-The package is in constant development and new components will be added regulary.
+The package is in constant development, meaning new components may be added in the future.
 You can help with adding components by creating a pull request.

 ## Installation